Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: THE LAST DAYS

 ▣ "God says" Codex Bezae, MS D, has kurios (Lord).
-Does Kurios refer to OT YHWH or to Jesus, the Messiah?
+Does Kurios refer to YHWH or to Jesus, the Messiah?
 It is surely possible that Theos (God) was a scribal attempt to clarify the speaker.

 ▣ "I will pour forth My Spirit on all mankind" Note the universal element (cf. Acts 2:39).
 All the old traditional barriers are down in Christ (cf. 1 Cor.
 12:13; Gal.
 3:28; Eph.
 2:11-3:13; Col. 3:11).
 Although no Jew-Gentile distinction is mentioned in Joel 2, notice Acts 2:28, which implies no distinctions.
 YHWH is sharing His Spirit with all humans made in His image (literally, "all flesh"), which is asserted in Gen. 1:26-27.